Self-Conscious About Your Smile? 6 Ways to Get the Smile You Deserve

 Dental implants can be a great solution for partial or missing teeth.
 Placed into the jawbone beneath your gums, dental implants are metal posts that provide a stable base for dentures or bridges.

 Dentures and bridges are mounted onto implants, which means they won’t slip or shift when you’re talking or eating.
-It also means that the crowns placed over implants feel more natural and comfortable than conventional dentures or bridges.
+It also means the crowns placed over implants feel more natural and comfortable than conventional dentures or bridges.

 Because dental implants are specially designed to fuse with bone, they are permanent.
 So you’ll have teeth that look, feel, and behave like natural ones.
 Any slurring or mumbling could be a thing of the past.

-2. Crowns
+1. Crowns

 A crown or dental cap is a form of dental restoration when you have a cavity in your tooth.
 The crown surrounds the tooth or dental implant, using dental cement as a bonding agent.